ACCEPTING CASES NATIONWIDE

 July 16, 2024: Winyeh Rivers Alliance Sues South Carolina Government, Fiber Industries for Allowing 1,4-Dioxane Pollution

 A local advocacy group is suing the state and a private company over 1,4-dioxane contamination.
 The group, Winyeh Rivers Alliance, is suing the South Carolina Department of Health and Environmental Control and Respondent Fiber Industries for not properly managing and filtering out waste that has 1,4-dioxane in it.
-The group believes the Department of Health and Environmental Control did not follow state and federal law when it issued permits for the private company to dump 1,4-dioxane into water supplies.
+The group believes the Department of Health and Environmental Control did not follow state and federal law when it issued permits for the private company to discharge 1,4-dioxane into water supplies.

 March 23, 2023: Companies Face 1,4-Dioxane Pollution Lawsuit from New Jersey Attorney General